Electronic paper: Electronic shelf labels

 E-paper based electronic shelf labels (ESL) are used to digitally display the prices of goods at retail stores.
 Electronic-paper-based labels are updated via two-way infrared or radio technology and powered by a rechargeable coin cell.

 Some variants use ZBD (zenithal bistable display) which is more similar to LCD but does not need power to retain an image.

 Public transport timetables

 E-paper displays at bus or trams stops can be remotely updated.
 Compared to LED or liquid-crystal displays (LCDs), they consume lower energy and the text or graphics stays visible during a power failure.
-Compared to LCDs, it is well visible also under full sunshine.
+Compared to LCDs, it is easily visible under full sunshine.

 Digital signage

 Because of its energy-saving properties, electronic paper has proved a technology suited to digital signage applications.